 LinkedIn Post Prompts: 12 Formats That Earn Shares Without Cringe

-12 prompts for LinkedIn posts — thinking, case study, hiring, contrarian, milestone, carousel — opinion-led with concrete evidence, no corporate-speak.
+12 AI prompts for LinkedIn posts tuned to the 2026 algorithm — thinking, case study, hiring, contrarian, carousel — opinion-led, dwell-time-first, no corporate-speak.

 LinkedIn rewards specific, opinion-led posts and quietly penalizes corporate-speak (“excited to share”, “humbled to announce”).
-These 12 prompts force a stance and concrete evidence into every format — thinking posts, case studies, hiring, contrarian takes, milestone posts, document carousels.
+The 2026 ranking signals make this concrete: dwell time is now the single biggest quality signal (posts that hold a reader 61+ seconds hit ~15.6% engagement versus ~1.2% for posts skimmed in 0-3 seconds), comments outweigh likes by roughly 15x, and external links cost you around 60% of your reach.
+These 12 prompts force a stance, concrete evidence, and a scroll-stopping first line into every format.
 For the long form on cutting the cringe lines from a thinking post, see AI LinkedIn thinking post: earn shares without sounding cringe.

 Best for